Beginning the Application Process

 After that, the College will send you an email to advise you to create an account through the online portal.

 When you create your account in the online portal, make sure that your personal information is correct and that it matches the name on the supporting documents you submit to the College.
-If your name has changed, you should submit a request for name change to the College.
-Requests for name changes must be accompanied by copies of legal documentation supporting the change.
+If your name has changed, you should submit a written request for name change to the College.
+Your requests must include:

 Once you have created an account, you can begin your application by logging in and clicking on “create a new application.”